ehu009/2nd_mandatory/README.md

 To follow a particular cyclist:
 [http//localhost:8080/users/dag](http//localhost:8080/users/dag)

+**NOTE:** If you cannot get the example code to work, and you get the "SecurityError: The operation is insecure" on Firefox (console), then make sure you reopen a new window or tab, and that you are not reusing an existing one.

 # What we expect from you

 In this assingments we expect that you use [RxPY](https://github.com/ReactiveX/RxPY) to transform the stream of GEO events into streams of insights such as: